franklinegit/alx-higher_level_programming/0x0B-python-input_output/README.md

 GitHub repository: alx-higher_level_programming
 Directory: 0x0B-python-input_output
 File: 5-save_to_json_file.py

 6. Create object from a JSON file mandatory
+Score: 100.0% (Checks completed: 100.0%)
-Write a function that creates an Object from a JSON file:
+Write a function that creates an Object from a “JSON file”:

 Prototype: def load_from_json_file(filename):
 You must use the with statement
-You dont need to manage exceptions if the JSON string doesnt represent an object.
+You don’t need to manage exceptions if the JSON string doesn’t represent an object.
-You dont need to manage file permissions / exceptions. guillaume@ubuntu:~/0x0B$ cat my_fake.json {"is_active": true, 12 }
+You don’t need to manage file permissions / exceptions. guillaume@ubuntu:~/0x0B$ cat my_fake.json {"is_active": true, 12 }
 guillaume@ubuntu:~/0x0B$ cat 6-main.py